bilalrashid0197/bilalrashid0197/README.md

 <!--
 Here are some ideas to get you started:
+- 🔭 I’m currently working on a Data Analysis project that analyzes correlations between SAT scores and demographic factors

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...